grizzy255/wg-quickrs-router/README.md

 ## 💡 The Challenge

-Standard WireGuard is great, but it struggles in complex "Road Warrior" or Site-to-Site scenarios involving **CGNAT** (Carrier-Grade NAT).
+Standard WireGuard is great, but it struggles in complex "Road Warrior" or Site-to-Site scenarios involving **CGNAT** (Carrier-Grade NAT) and Policy based Routing.

+In a Unifi setup

 1. **Client Mode VPNs** fail because the remote site (e.g., a cellular modem) has no public IP to accept connections.
 2. **Server Mode VPNs** allow connection, but lack the granular routing logic (PBR) to decide *which* LAN traffic goes to *which* peer.